 Watch for it, just in case.

-But if one of those was obvious, you wouldn’t have asked me.
-As Michael Church writes, those opportunities are often reserved for the programmers who play the politics game best — if you do well, many of those will mysteriously open up to you.
+As you’d expect, those opportunities are often reserved for the programmers who play the politics game best — if you do well, many of those will mysteriously open up to you.

 But let’s say you can’t get that, not yet.